Robert Muldoon: Leader of the Opposition

-Many members of the party caucus regarded Marshall as not up to the task of taking on the formidable new Prime Minister Norman Kirk.
-Partly due to this, Marshall resigned, and Muldoon took over, becoming Leader of the Opposition on 9 July 1974.
+Many members of the party caucus regarded Marshall as not up to the task of taking on the formidable new prime minister Norman Kirk.
+In July 1974, less than a year before a statutory general election, the caucus voted to hold a new leadership election.
+Marshall resigned after longtime colleague George Gair told him he stood no chance in a leadership vote, and Muldoon was elected unopposed as Leader of the Opposition on 9 July 1974.
 A day later, Muldoon's first autobiography, The Rise and Fall of a Young Turk, was published.
 The book was to be reprinted four times and sell 28,000 copies.
 Muldoon mastered television and packed public meetings with loyal supporters dubbed "Rob's Mob", who included many blue collar conservatives.

 Muldoon relished the opportunity to match up against Kirk – but had it for only a short time, until Kirk's sudden unexpected death on 31 August 1974.
-Kirk was replaced as Prime Minister by Bill Rowling shortly afterwards.
-In the 1975 election, National ran on a platform of "New Zealand – The Way You Want It", a slogan Muldoon came up with himself, promising a generous national superannuation scheme to replace Kirk and Rowling's employer-contribution superannuation scheme (which the famous "Dancing Cossack" television advertisement implied would turn New Zealand into a communist state), and undertaking to fix New Zealand's "shattered economy".
+Kirk was replaced as prime minister by Bill Rowling shortly afterwards.
+In the 1975 election, National ran on a platform of "New Zealand – The Way YOU Want It", a slogan Muldoon came up with himself.
+He promised a generous national superannuation scheme to replace Kirk and Rowling's employer-contribution superannuation scheme (which the famous "Dancing Cossacks" television advertisement implied would turn New Zealand into a communist state), and promised to fix New Zealand's "shattered economy".
 Labour responded with a campaign called Citizens for Rowling, described by Muldoon as "not even a thinly disguised" attack on himself.
-Muldoon overwhelmed Rowling, reversing the 32–55 Labour majority to a 55–32 National majority.
+At the election, Muldoon overwhelmed Rowling, reversing the 55-32 Labour majority to a 55–32 National majority.

-Prime Minister
+Prime Minister (1975–1984)

 First term: 1975–1978

 Muldoon was sworn in as New Zealand's 31st Prime Minister on 12 December 1975, at the age of 54.
-A populist, he promised to lead "a Government of the ordinary bloke."
+A populist, he promised to lead "a Government of the ordinary bloke".
 His government immediately faced problems with the economy; a recession from June 1976 to March 1978 caused New Zealand's economy to shrink 4.1% and unemployment to rise 125%.